Victorian Turkish baths

-The Victorian Turkish bath is a type of bath in which the bather sweats freely in hot dry air, is then washed, often massaged, and has a cold wash or shower.
+The Victorian Turkish bath is a type of bath in which the bather sweats freely in hot dry air, is then usually washed and massaged (together known as shampooing), and has a cold wash or shower.
 It can also mean, especially when used in the plural, an establishment where such a bath is available.

 Hot-air baths of the same type, built after Queen Victoria's reign (1837–1901), are known as Victorian-style Turkish baths, and are also covered in this article.

 The Victorian Turkish bath became popular during the latter third of the queen's reign.
 It retained this popularity during the Edwardian years (1901–1914), first as a therapy and a means of personal cleansing, and then as a place for relaxation and enjoyment.
-It was very soon copied in several parts of the British Empire, in the United States of America, and in some Western European countries.
+It was very soon copied in several parts of the British Empire, in the United States, and in some Western European countries.
 Victorian Turkish baths were opened as small commercial businesses, and later by those local authorities that saw them as being permitted under the Baths and Washhouses Act 1846.
 They were also found in hotels, hydropathic establishments (hydros) and hospitals, in the Victorian asylum and the Victorian workhouse, in the houses of the wealthy, in private members' clubs, and in ocean liners for those travelling overseas.
 They were even provided for farm animals and urban workhorses.

 Some establishments provided additional facilities such as steam rooms and, from the second half of the 20th century, Finnish saunas.
-These complemented the Turkish bath, but were not part of the Turkish bath process, any more than were the services of, for example, the barber, visiting physician, or chiropodist (currently more usually known as a podiatrist), who might be available in some 19th-century establishments.
+These complemented the Turkish bath, but were not part of the Turkish bath process, any more than were the services of, for example, the barber, visiting physician, or chiropodist (currently more usually known as a podiatrist), any of whom might be available in some 19th-century establishments.

 The use of Victorian Turkish baths began to decline after World War I and accelerated after World War II.
 In the 21st century, there are very few Victorian Turkish bath buildings extant, and fewer still remain open.